CloudLabsAI-Azure/OpenAIWorkshop/scenarios/prompt_engineering/01_Prompt_Introduction.md

 Here are some tips to keep in mind while you are designing your prompts:

 ### Start Simple
 As you get started with designing prompts, you should keep in mind that it is an iterative process that requires experimentation to get optimal results.
-Using a simple playground like [Azure's OpenAI Studio's Playground](https://oai.azure.com/portal/playground) will allow you to test out ideas quickly and easily.
+Using a simple playground like [Microsoft Foundry Azure OpenAI Playground](https://ai.azure.com/resource/playground) will allow you to test out ideas quickly and easily.
 The model won't be offended if you ask it to do very similar things over and over again!

 You can start with simple prompts and keep adding more elements and context as you aim for better results.
 Versioning your prompt along the way is vital for this reason.
 As we read the guide, you will see many examples where specificity, simplicity, and conciseness will often give you better results.
 Begin with a hardcoded prompt and move into more dynamically generated prompts as you refine your results.